Security of device-independent quantum key distribution protocols: a review: Protocols

 In the context of DD-QKD, it is known that the robustness of some protocols to experimental imperfections (such as channel loss or noise) can be improved by randomly flipping some of the bits in the raw key before performing error correction and privacy amplification --- a step that is known as \textit{noisy pre-processing}~\cite{kraus2005lower,renner2005information}.
 The reason for this is that although such random flips reduce the correlation between Alice and Bob (hence increasing the error correction cost), they would also increase Eve's uncertainty about the raw key.
 Importantly, in some parameter regimes, Eve is ``penalised'' more than Bob, resulting in an overall increase in the key rate.

-It was shown in~\cite{ho2020noisy} that the same effect is present in DI-QKD, and hence this method can be used to improve its key rates.
+It was shown in~\cite{ho2020noisy,woodhead2021device} that the same effect is present in DI-QKD, and hence this method can be used to improve its key rates.
 More specifically, consider a protocol with the same quantum layer as the standard DI-QKD protocol.
 However, after estimating the CHSH value $S$ in the parameter estimation step, Alice and Bob perform a noisy pre-processing step (if the protocol did not abort).
 In this step, for each bit in her raw key, Alice will randomly and independently flip the bit with probability $p$.
 After the noisy pre-processing step, Alice and Bob will continue the protocol with information reconciliation and privacy amplification.
-It was found in~\cite{ho2020noisy} that this noisy pre-processing yields significant improvements for the photonic implementation of the protocol; for instance, in the case where there is no additional noise in the channel, the critical detection efficiency in an SPDC model is reduced from 90.9\% (in the standard protocol) to 83.2\% (in the protocol with noisy pre-processing).
-Noisy pre-processing was also studied for DI-QKD protocols employing the asymmetric CHSH inequality~\cite{woodhead2021device, sekatski2021device,masini2021simple}.
+It was found in~\cite{ho2020noisy,woodhead2021device} that this noisy pre-processing yields significant improvements for the photonic implementation of the protocol; for instance, in the case where there is no additional noise in the channel, the critical detection efficiency in an SPDC model is reduced from 90.9\% (in the standard protocol) to 83.2\% (in the protocol with noisy pre-processing).
+Noisy pre-processing was also studied for DI-QKD protocols employing the asymmetric CHSH inequality~\cite{woodhead2021device, sekatski2021device}.
+It was shown that it is possible to reduce the critical detection efficiency of the noisy pre-processing protocol to roughly $80\%$ by accounting for the bias $\expectation{\sA_0}$~\cite{masini2021simple} or using the full behaviour~\cite{brown2021device}.